 If you are selling a multi-family property such as an apartment complex or duplex, make sure you have tenants.
 Investors looking into multiple units like so see minimal vacancies because it speaks to what their future as owner of the property will look like.

 Help paint the picture of the success new owners could have by getting quality tenants in your units.
 If you can show them on a longer-term lease (at least a year), that's even better.
 New owners like to know that they'll have a minimal amount of work to do coming into their new investment.

 Beyond having the property as rented out as possible, you'll want to make sure you're charging your tenants at least fair market value.

 Higher rental income = a higher cap rate.
 Since the cap rate is listed on the property listing on the MLS, investors will seek you out if yours is high.

 To determine the fair market value of rents in your area, complete a CMA.
-Look at rental properties similar in property type and location to yours, and see what they’re renting out for.
-The demand of rental properties will also factor into the price of rent.
+Look at rental properties similar in property type and location to yours, and see what they're renting out for.
+The demand for rental properties will also factor into the price of rent.

 What Renovations Add Value